 The system should have in-built mechanisms for ensuring that images are matched with the patients that they belong to.

-In the EMR such images should be made available as part of the record.
+Such images should be made available as part of the EMR.

 Chronological Structure of EMR

 The EMR being a log of events is chronological.
 Some data may be divided into temporal segments with each segment representing a visit or the intervening period.
 There are differences between outpatient and inpatient visits; mainly in terms of duration of visit and number of events per visit.
-Periods of visits are defined by date and times of registration and discharge.
-During visits activities consisting of planned or unplanned events are carried out by the provider during each encounter.
-Events can take the form of interactions between the patient and various care providers termed as encounters.
+Periods of visits are defined by date and times of registration (arrival) and discharge.
+During visits, activities consisting of planned or unplanned events are carried out at events which can take the form of interactions between the patient and various care providers termed as encounters.
 Events not requiring face to face interactions (non-encounter events e.g tests performed by machines) are also carried out.
 During each event any number of tasks are performed.
 Events can also be unexpected happenings (incidents) that occur during the visit.

 Traditionally, the EMR may describe events within a disease episode or a care episode within one health care organization.
 However, it can also be merged with the EMR of another health care facility and health promotion and disease prevention activities, in which case it may considered to as a life-time health record or a vertically integrated medical record (often mistakenly called Electronic Health Record or EHR).

 Content and Arrangement of EMR for Each Visit

 The challenge of arranging patient data as a chronologically sequenced record can be resolved by considering the record as a diary or log.
-Each entry refers to an encounter and the data relates to various care processes (tasks) and events.
+Each entry refers to an event and the data relates to various care processes (tasks) and incidents.
 The structure mimics that of paper records.

 Just as in paper records, the main body is a log of the clinical care processes performed or events that happened as documented by clinicians.
 All findings and descriptions of care processes and events for this section must be chronologically sequenced and contiguous i.e. there should not be gaps in between.
 It includes: